Shayne Whittington

-Shayne Mitchell Whittington (born March 27, 1991) is an American-Macedonian professional basketball player who plays for Nagoya Diamond Dolphins of the B.League.
+Shayne Mitchell Whittington (born March 27, 1991) is an American-Macedonian former professional basketball player who currently serves as an assistant coach for the Western Michigan Broncos.
 He also represents North Macedonia in the international competitions.
 He played college basketball for Western Michigan University.

 High school career

 Whittington attended Lawrence High School in Lawrence, Michigan.
 As a junior, he averaged 11.3 points, 9.2 rebounds and 2.1 blocks per game, leading Lawrence to a 23–2 record and earning Detroit Free Press Class D Honorable Mention All-State honors.

 As a senior, he averaged 17.2 points, 12.1 rebounds, 4.0 blocks, 3.0 steals and 2.0 assists per game as the Tigers went 24–2, a school record for wins.
 He was named Class D First Team All-State by Bankhoops.com, BCAM, Detroit News, Detroit Free Press and Associated Press.

 College career

 In his freshman season at Western Michigan, Whittington played sparingly for the Broncos.
 In 16 games, he averaged 1.4 points and 1.6 rebounds in 5.9 minutes per game.

 In November 2010, Whittington elected to redshirt the 2010–11 season after finding himself behind freshman Matt Stainbrook and junior Caleb Dean in the team's rotation.

 On November 12, 2011, Whittington played his first game since the 2009–10 season at South Dakota State, recording three points and two rebounds in 10 minutes of action.
 In his redshirted sophomore season, he played 32 games (7 starts), averaging 4.2 points and 4.0 rebounds in 14.1 minutes per game.

 In his junior season, he was named to the 2013 All-MAC second team and led the conference with 12 double-doubles.
 In 35 games (all starts), he averaged 13.2 points, 8.8 rebounds, 1.1 assists and 1.7 blocks in 29.7 minutes per game.

 In his senior season, he was named to the 2014 All-MAC first team after being named the MAC West Player of the Week four times.
 In 31 games (all starts), he averaged 16.1 points, 8.9 rebounds, 1.1 assists and 1.5 blocks in 31.8 minutes per game.